 This can be very useful to avoid folder navigation in huge folder structures and have a quick look of all your documents in the same view.

 You can filter, sort and group or even searching in this flat structure.

 In the following example we have our root folder “NASA Missions”, which have 3 subfolders and 3 files.
 We would like to see all the documents inside these subfolders in the main screen with the other 3 files.

-We can easily come back to the initial state by clicking Flatten button again.
+We can easily come back to the initial state by clicking “All documents in folder hierarchy” again.

 Search by Metadata

-In case there is metadata created for the folder (How to create metadata), you must know it’s possible to search by metadata.
+In case there is any metadata created for the Google Drive folder or the Google Team Drive (How to create metadata), you must know it’s possible to search by metadata.

 NOTE: This metadata search can be used from the standard Google Drive interface as well